Work with me

 You know change is needed, but the shape isn't clear yet.

-You sense change is needed but you don't yet have a shape for it.
-You need someone to help you frame the problem, weigh where to start, and put enough form around the idea to know what's actually worth committing to.
-"Transformation" doesn't have to be a formal program.
-Sometimes it starts as a single project or a focused improvement to a corner of the work that becomes the seed of the broader change.
+You need someone to help frame the problem, weigh where to start, and put enough form around the right ideas to know what's worth committing to.
+"Transformation" doesn't have to begin as a formal program — sometimes it's a single project, a focused improvement to one corner of the work, that becomes the seed of the broader change.

 • 02